danieltabarest/FirstFlutterApp/README.md

 # What is Flutter

 * A new multiplatform mobile development SDK based on Dart with inspiration on React
-* A new open source multiplatform mobile development SDK based on Dart with inspiration on React First alpha release on Christmas 2015 But gaining traction this year Still in alpha*
+* A new open source multiplatform mobile development SDK based on Dart with inspiration on React First alpha release on Christmas 2015 But gaining traction this year,the stable release: Flutter 1.0 - 2018;
-* A new open source multiplatform mobile development SDK based on Dart with inspiration on React https://github.com/flutter/flutter
-* A new open source multiplatform mobile development SDKbased on Dart with inspiration on React Same source code for both Android and iOS Material + Cupertino Native plugins
+* Same source code for both Android and iOS Material + Cupertino Native plugins
-* A new open source multiplatform mobile development SDK based on Dartwith inspiration on React Created by Google as a JS transpilation language Widely used at Google Javascript-ish enough to start using it
+* Created by Google as a JS transpilation language Widely used at Google Javascript-ish enough to start using it
-* A new open source multiplatform mobile development SDK based on Dart with inspiration on React Compare Update diff Real DOM Virtual DOM Application UI R e n d e r Canvas Events
+* Compare Update diff Real DOM Virtual DOM Application UI R e n d e r Canvas Events
-* A new open source multiplatform mobile development SDK based on Dart with inspiration on React Widget Tree R e n d e r Canvas Events Application Platform
+* Widget Tree R e n d e r Canvas Events Application Platform

 # How to start?
 * Clone flutter repository